charliecalvert/CloudNotes/Assignments/MongooseSignInComment.md

 - success
 - error

 If the user is logged in successfully the success path is invoked and the user is redirected back to the home page.
-If the error path is invoked, then a hint is displayed telling the user to try again.
+We are also passed information about the user from our database.
+That is, we are passed the user name, email, etc. If the error path is invoked, then a hint is displayed telling the user to try again.

 We don't have signup working at this time.
 If you need to create a user, for now use the signup [assignment][sign] example to create the user, then switch back to this code.